 The Agency plan (from $44 a month) adds support for up to four websites, along with priority support across the board.
 It lets you add up to ten team members and unlocks advanced tools, such as website exports and a powerful widget builder.

 At the top of the spectrum, custom enterprise-level solutions are available for those with highly advanced needs.
-Notable inclusions here are full API support, a single sign-on (SSO) tool, full onboarding, and streamlined integration with external databases.
+Notable inclusions here are full API support, an SSO tool, full onboarding, and streamlined integration with external databases.

 A 14-day free trial is available with the Team plan, but a “free forever” plan is notably absent.